-On behalf of TEC during 2019/20 London Councils:
+On behalf of TEC during 2020/21 London Councils:

-- Negotiated the Freedom Pass annual settlements with TfL, and other bus operators, achieving another consecutive annual cost reduction. - Calculated and agreed the apportionment of Freedom Pass costs to boroughs. - Introduced a new, more customer friendly method of renewing approximately 640,000 expiring passes, saving £1.4 million compared to the previous renewals of a similar scale. - Managed the implications of the delays to the Elizabeth Line on the scheme settlement and apportionment. - Completed the mid-term review of passholders whose passes expire in 2022 to check continued eligibility for the scheme and avoid costs. - Refined the business case for annual eligibility reviews to reduce fraudulent use and costs. - Continued to review customer service provision and made progress in delivering more channel shift towards digital and online services, including: - o making improvements to the mid-term eligibility review online for the first time; and - o using data matching to enable auto-renewal for most Freedom Pass holders. - Completed three National Fraud Initiative reviews to identify deceased members in order to cancel their cards to prevent fraudulent use by others (an increase from two completed in previous years). - Concluded negotiations for the 2020/21 settlement with the Rail Delivery Group (RDG) including a phased introduction of an 'Oyster clicks' calculation method achieving a fair deal that reflects current travel trends and avoided a sharp increase in costs to boroughs. - Worked closely with staff and suppliers to ensure that services continued uninterrupted despite the COVID-19 outbreak.
+- Negotiated the Freedom Pass annual settlements with TfL, and other bus operators, achieving another consecutive annual cost reduction.
+The £47 million reduction was largely as a result of Covid-19 but included a £6 million reduction successfully negotiated by officers in relation to TfL's bus additional costs. - Calculated and agreed the apportionment of Freedom Pass costs to boroughs. - Provided regular forecasting information to the boroughs giving them three years of information for forward business planning and budget planning purposes. - Established the new, more customer friendly method of automatically-renewing expiring passes (approximately 110,000 in 2021). - Completed the mid-term review of passholders whose passes expire in 2023 to check continued eligibility for the scheme and avoid costs. - Completed discovery and alpha phases for a more customer focussed digital approach to service delivery. - Continued to review customer service provision and made progress in delivering more channel shift towards fully digital and online services, including: - o making improvements to the mid-term eligibility review online for the first time; - o upgraded websites to meet accessibility standards; and - o using data matching to enable auto-renewal for most Freedom Pass holders. - Completed three National Fraud Initiative reviews to identify deceased members in order to cancel their cards to prevent fraudulent use by others. - Embedded the new settlement methodology with the Rail Delivery Group (RDG) including a phased introduction of an 'Oyster clicks' calculation method achieving a fair deal that reflects current travel trends and avoided a sharp increase in costs to boroughs. - Improved management and monitoring of contract services and renewal project, through more regular meetings and reporting. - Implemented quality checking of calls reviewing recordings and giving feedback. - Worked with developers to enhance and test the case management system (CMS), achieving many quick wins, including a new notes facility and troubleshooting. - Internal process reviews completed to achieve process efficiencies.